Consensus Guidance on Face Coverings

 Face coverings are only one measure to prevent the spread of infection.
 Vaccinations are critical to our safety, and frequent hand-washing and social distancing practices should be employed until more people are fully vaccinated.

 If all Americans work together, we can protect our communities and continue reopening our schools and economy.
-Please join health care leaders in encouraging your family, friends, and community to get vaccinated and — until then — to at least wear a well-fitted face covering every time they come within 6 feet of someone outside their household.
+Please join health care leaders in encouraging your family, friends, and community to get vaccinated and to at least wear a well-fitted face covering every time they come within six feet of someone outside their household.

 The AAMC Research and Action Institute appreciates the expertise of the following individuals in developing this guidance:

 Atul Grover, MD, PhD, executive director, AAMC Research and Action Institute

 Ross McKinney Jr., MD, chief scientific officer, AAMC